-The Puget Sound Affiliate of Susan G. Komen for the Cure® is dedicated to combating breast cancer on every front.
-Up to 75 percent of the Affiliate’s net income goes toward funding grants to local organizations that provide mammogram screenings, breast health education, outreach and treatment support for underserved women.
-At least 25 percent of net income supports the national Komen Grants Program, which funds global breast cancer research to find the cures.
+Susan G. Komen® Puget Sound is dedicated to combating breast cancer on every front.
+Up to 70 percent of the Affiliate’s net income goes toward funding grants to local organizations that provide mammogram screenings, breast health education, outreach and treatment support for underserved women.
+At least 30 percent of net income supports the national Komen Grants Program, which funds global breast cancer research to find the cures.

-Additionally, based upon the disparities identified by our Community Profile Report (below), we aim to increase our funding to the following areas of need:
+Additionally, based upon the disparities identified by our Community Profile Report (Strengthening Partnerships for Community Impact ), we aim to increase our funding to the following areas of need:

 Local Funding Priorities Determined by Community Needs Assessment